Book a Tour

 ★★★★★

 "We only had one day in Auckland before heading to Rotorua and our guide made every minute count.
-Mount Eden at sunrise was breathtaking, Viaduct Harbour was gorgeous, and the insights into Māori history at the museum were fascinating."
+Mount Eden at sunrise was breathtaking, Viaduct Harbour was gorgeous, and the insights into Māori history at the museum were genuinely fascinating."

 Claire & Mark B.